 People also never seem to mind if you hack their computers or FIRE YOUR GUNS WILDLY IN THE AIR.
 Granted, Spectres aren't held responsible by the law, but still, you'd expect some citizens to have a reaction to you stealing their stuff, or get scared of the mad man firing guns randomly into crowded areas (sadly you can't shoot anybody that isn't a hostile).

 It gets very, very odd in the sequel, which has streamlined the loot system to involve only credits, medigel, metals, and research plans.
 Lootable safes, PD As, and computers containing credits are everywhere, and the game mechanic that rewards taking the time to hack them open continues to be at odds with immersion.
 In one of the first planets, you enter a quarantine zone with a lot of empty apartments.
 Most players loot everything in sight.
 At one point you can even convince some refugees that you are here to rescue them, then hack their safe while they watch silently.
 Then you come across some other looters, who you can chastise for being despicable looters.
 You then proceed to a medical clinic set up for the plague victims.
 A background character comments on the despicable looters and their despicableness.
 You can then proceed to swipe valuable metals and medigel from the clinic, all without anyone batting an eyelid.
 A lampshade hanging is all but expected but never occurs.
 Perhaps the writers meant to keep this bit of Hypocritical Humor deliciously subtle.
+You also never get called out for scavenging credits from a ship belonging to the poorest race in the galaxy, even by a member of said race who has to be on that mission, although given that without your involvement they'd be blowing it out of the sky to protect the rest of the Flotilla, maybe they just feel it's fair payment for services rendered.

 And sometimes it's just strange, period.
 One mission involves exploring ancient ruins of a long-abandoned Quarian colony.
 In one room you find an "ancient wall safe"—which has, yes, credits in it.